- What is chronic wasting disease?

 - How does killing deer help control CWD?

 Reducing the population helps minimize the spread of disease.
 Fewer deer means less deer-to-deer contact, reducing the risk of sick deer transmitting CWD to healthy deer.
-All deer killed are not infected with CWD but when an infected deer is killed, it is removed from the population and can no longer spread the disease.
+When an infected deer is killed, it is removed from the population and can no longer spread the disease.

-- Will any hunting or shooting of deer occur on private land?
+- Will any hunting or shooting of deer occur on private land as part of the DNR's CWD response?

 Landowners must grant permission for any hunting or shooting of deer to occur on their land.
 All hunters need landowner permission to hunt on any private land.
-DNR or its agents cannot enter private land for deer removal efforts without landowner permission.
+Neither the DNR nor its agents can enter private land for deer removal efforts without landowner permission.